HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/average.rst

 Water Network
 --------------

-The L1B data processing takes calibrated radiance and irradiance scans as input and computes the mean and standard deviation per series excluding scans flagged as saturated (see :ref:`calibrate`).
+The L1B data processing takes calibrated radiance and irradiance scans as input and computes the mean and standard deviation per series.
 For a standard water protocol the series are the following:

    1. L1A irradiance scans taken at the start of the sequence (standard protocol requires minimum 3 scans),
    2. L1A downwelling radiance following (1) (standard protocol requires minimum 3 scans),